Payments

 "Commercial facts" is a bounded term.
 They are references, commitments, signatures, quotes, verification results, policy decisions, and billing events — not customer PII, tax records, KYB files, invoices, shipping data, or provider account records.
 If a provider needs commercial identity, Net carries an opaque reference plus a commitment, never the record itself.

 Net Payments does not custody funds, process payments, issue invoices, determine taxes, or clear transactions.
-If you're looking for a payment processor, this isn't one — and that's the point.
+Those responsibilities remain with the payment rail and the participating businesses.
+See What Net Payments is.

 You don't need an HTTP server.
 Net-native paid capabilities are announced and invoked over the mesh (nRPC); the x402 payment material rides as opaque preserved bytes inside the invocation.
 HTTP 402 is an adapter path for web APIs, not a requirement for Net providers (x402 and Net).